-Why is it worth drafting an Italian Will?
+Why is it worthwhile making an Italian will?

-It is also worth bearing in mind that an Italian Will can speed up the administrative procedures to be carried out with Italian banks.
-Bank accounts and bank deposits of the deceased will be frozen following the account holder’s death.
-The procedure to unfreeze them and obtain deposited funds can be long and difficult.
-Heirs could be called upon to pay certain expenses from their own pockets in the meantime, for example, payment of utility bills.
+It is also worth bearing in mind that having an Italian will can speed up administrative procedures.
+For example, with banks.
+In Italy, accounts and deposits of the deceased are frozen following an account holder’s death.
+The procedure to access funds can be a difficult and protracted process.
+Heirs will have to pay certain expenses from their own pockets in the meantime.

-- an Italian Will reduces the risk of conflict among heirs
+1. Reduces the risk of conflict among heirs.

-A competent legal advisor can help you to draft a Will that complies with EU and Italian law.
-This limits the effects of Italian legal succession and ensures that Italian property is disposed of according to the testator’s wishes and without violating EU and Italian succession regulations.
-For example, through a Will, it is possible to dispose of one’s own assets in favour of charity entities, public associations, etc. It would, therefore be wise to seek the advice of a professional in the field.
+A competent legal advisor can help you draft a will that complies with EU Succession Regulations and Italian law.
+This limits the effects of legal succession in Italy and ensures that the estate is disposed of according to the testator’s wishes, without violating EU and Italian succession regulations.